russellt-cc/cp490-noodlewall-react/README.md

     - browse page (search bar, browse dropdown buttons)
     - create event/dream form (create dropdown)
     - user account login, logout, and register (user profile icon dropdown)

+# User Guide

+> User guide for using the main functions

+- Register
+  Assuming you're not logged in, from any page, hover the profile icon on the navbar in the top-right.
+From there a dropdown will appear with two buttons, click "Register For Noodlewall."
+You will be redirected to the form for creating a user account.
+For a detailed breakdown of the form see "User Profile Form Details."
+- Login
+  Assuming you're not logged in, from any page, hover the profile icon on the navbar in the top-right.
+From there a dropdown will appear with with two buttons, click "Login to Noodlewall."
+You will be redirected to a page displaying icons for every registered user account, click on an icon to login to that account.
+- Logout
+  Assuming you're logged in, from any page, hover the profile icon on the navbar in the top-right.
+From there a dropdown will appear with three columns, under the "Your Account" column, click the "Sign Out" button.
+- Edit Profile
+  Assuming you're logged in, from any page, hover the profile icon on the navbar in the top-right.
+From there a dropdown will appear with three columns, under the "Your Account" column, click your large profile picture.
+You will be redirected to your profile page, click on the "Edit Profile" button.
+You will be redirected to the form for editing user accounts.
+- Delete Account
+  Assuming you're logged in, from any page, hover the profile icon on the navbar in the top-right.
+From there a dropdown will appear with three columns, under the "Your Account" column, click your large profile picture.
+You will be redirected to your profile page, click on the "Edit Profile" button.
+You will be redirected to the form for editing user accounts, from there scroll to the bottom, and click the "Delete Account" button.

+- Create Event
+  Assuming you're logged in, from any page, hover the "Create" Button on the navbar in the top-right.
+From there a dropdown will appear with with two large square buttons, click "Create an Event."
+You will be redirected to the form for creating an event.
+For a detailed breakdown of the form see "Event Form Details."
+- Edit Event
+  Assuming you're logged in, from any page, hover the profile icon on the navbar in the top-right.
+From there a dropdown will appear with three columns, under the "Your Account" column, click your large profile picture.
+You will be redirected to your profile page, click on the event card you wish to edit.
+You will be redirected to the event display page.
+Click the "Edit this Event" button.
+You will be redirected to the form for editing an event.
+For a detailed breakdown of the form see "Event Form Details."
+- Delete Event
+  Assuming you're logged in, from any page, hover the profile icon on the navbar in the top-right.
+From there a dropdown will appear with three columns, under the "Your Account" column, click your large profile picture.
+You will be redirected to your profile page, click on the event card you wish to edit.
+You will be redirected to the event display page.
+Click the "Delete this Event" button.

+- Create Dream
+  Assuming you're logged in, from any page, hover the "Create" Button on the navbar in the top-right.
+From there a dropdown will appear with with two large square buttons, click "Create a Dream."
+You will be redirected to the form for creating an Dream.
+For a detailed breakdown of the form see "Dream Form Details."
+- Edit Dream
+  Assuming you're logged in, from any page, hover the profile icon on the navbar in the top-right.
+From there a dropdown will appear with three columns, under the "Your Account" column, click your large profile picture.
+You will be redirected to your profile page, click on the Dream card you wish to edit.
+You will be redirected to the Dream display page.
+Click the "Edit this Dream Event" button.
+You will be redirected to the form for editing an Dream.
+For a detailed breakdown of the form see "Dream Form Details."
+- Delete Dream
+  Assuming you're logged in, from any page, hover the profile icon on the navbar in the top-right.
+From there a dropdown will appear with three columns, under the "Your Account" column, click your large profile picture.
+You will be redirected to your profile page, click on the Dream card you wish to edit.
+You will be redirected to the Dream display page.
+Click the "Delete this Dream Event" button.

+- Browse All Events and Dreams
+  From any page, hover the "Browse" button on the navbar in the top-right.
+From there a dropdown will appear with three buttons, click the "Browse All" button.
+You will be redirected to the browse page, displaying all events and dreams.
+- Browse Events
+  From any page, hover the "Browse" button on the navbar in the top-right.
+From there a dropdown will appear with three buttons, click the "Browse Events" button.
+You will be redirected to the browse page, displaying all events.
+- Browse Dreams
+  From any page, hover the "Browse" button on the navbar in the top-right.
+From there a dropdown will appear with three buttons, click the "Browse Dreams" button.
+You will be redirected to the browse page, displaying all dreams.

 # Known Issues